Saraswati River: As a river

 The Saraswati River is mentioned in all but the fourth book of the Vedas.
 Macdonell and Keith provided a comprehensive survey of Vedic references to the Saraswati River in their Vedic Index.
 (Note: According to Shaffer, the reason for the predominance of the Saraswati in the Rigveda is the late Harappan (1900-1300 BCE) population shift eastwards to Haryana.)
 In the late book 10, only two references are unambiguously to the river: 10.64.9, calling for the aid of three "great rivers", Sindhu, Saraswati, Sarayu; and 10.75.5, the geographical list of the Nadistuti Sukta.
 In this hymn, the Saraswati River is placed between the Yamuna and the Shutudri.

 In the oldest texts of the Rigveda she is described as a "great and holy river in north-western India," but Michael Witzel notes that the Rigveda indicates that the Saraswati "had already lost its main source of water supply and must have ended in a terminal lake (samudra) approximately 3000 years ago."
-The middle books 3 and 7 and the late books 10 "depict the present-day situation, with the Saraswatī having lost most of its water."
-(Note: Witzel (2001): "The autochthonous theory overlooks that RV 3.33206 already speaks of a necessarily smaller Saraswatī: the Sudås hymn 3.33 refers to the confluence of the Beas and Sutlej (Vipåś, Śutudrī).
-This means that the Beas had already captured the Sutlej away from the Saraswatī, dwarfing its water supply.
+The middle books 3 and 7 and the late books 10 "depict the present-day situation, with the Sarasvatī having lost most of its water."
+(Note: Witzel (2001): "The autochthonous theory overlooks that RV 3.33206 already speaks of a necessarily smaller Sarasvatī: the Sudås hymn 3.33 refers to the confluence of the Beas and Sutlej (Vipåś, Śutudrī).
+This means that the Beas had already captured the Sutlej away from the Sarasvatī, dwarfing its water supply.
 While the Sutlej is fed by Himalayan glaciers, the Sarsuti is but a small local river depending on rain water.

-In sum, the middle and later RV (books 3, 7 and the late book, 10.75) already depict the present-day situation, with the Saraswatī having lost most of its water to the Sutlej (and even earlier, much of it also to the Yamunå).
+In sum, the middle and later RV (books 3, 7 and the late book, 10.75) already depict the present-day situation, with the Sarasvatī having lost most of its water to the Sutlej (and even earlier, much of it also to the Yamunå).
 It was no longer the large river it might have been before the early Rgvedic period.")
 The Saraswati acquired an exalted status in the mythology of the Kuru kingdom, where the Rigveda was compiled.